 The storm-hardening evaluation and facility hardening should be considered by any business or organization, especially those which provide services to the public such as government facilities, hospitals, supply chain providers, food and grocery services, and any business that wishes to reduce loss following a storm event.

-The WGI Structural Systems Division has provided Town of Palm Beach, City of Delray Beach, City of Boca Raton, City of Lake Worth, and Palm Beach County hurricane hardening assessments and American Red Cross evacuation shelter selection and evaluation (ARC 4496).
+WGI has provided Town of Palm Beach, City of Delray Beach, City of Boca Raton, City of Lake Worth, and Palm Beach County hurricane hardening assessments and American Red Cross evacuation shelter selection and evaluation (ARC 4496).

 The facilities evaluated for Palm Beach County, include PBC Sheriff headquarters, 22 public schools, 10 civic centers, eight buildings for Florida Atlantic University, and 188 structures and buildings for various water utilities.

-Additionally, the WGI Structural Systems Division has numerous ongoing hardening projects for these same municipalities.
+Additionally, WGI has numerous ongoing hardening projects for these same municipalities.

 From Wikipedia and “Hardening and Resiliency: U.S. Energy Industry Response to Recent Hurricane Seasons” (PDF).
 US Department of Energy.
 Retrieved 9 July 2013.